Properties Quick Reference

 Notes

-2. This property is used for single page search interface JSON response object.
+2. This property is used for the single page search interface JSON response object.

 See also